junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Dean searches the city.

 For three days, Dean searches every corner of the city that he can think of.
 But it's a big city.
-And there are so many corners he can't reach -- like people's house.
+And there are so many corners he can't reach -- like people's houses.
 His search comes futile, his exhausted body even more tired.

 More than once, a part of his brain wanders out, asking why he's even doing this.
 He should be going back home, taking care of his brother, serving his father, acting normal, having a life like the angel has never come.
-He doesn't even really know the angel, except for his name and that very brief talk in the first day.
+He doesn't even really know the angel, except for his name and that very brief talk on the first day.
 The angel might not even remember him.
-But then he remembers the first sight of the angel, that beautiful light radiating from him that looks like coming directly from the Heaven.
+But then he remembers the first sight of the angel, that beautiful light radiating from him that looks like coming directly from Heaven.
 He remembers those blue eyes boring into his, as if seeing through his soul, seeing him in a way no one has ever done.
-He wonders what the angel sees in him; he wonders what the angel think of him, of the city; he wonders if it's the first time the angel has ever come to Earth; he wonders so many things and realizes he knows so little about the angel, he just wants to talk to him again.
+He wonders what the angel sees in him; he wonders what the angel thinks of him, of the city; he wonders if it's the first time the angel has ever come to Earth; he wonders so many things and realizes he knows so little about the angel; he just wants to talk to him again.
 He knows he has to save him, even just to see those eyes again.

 So he continues trying.
 Dean tries so, so hard, dragging himself from one house to another, looking for a sign of an angel, waiting for a miracle.

 The hope is running thin, but he can't stop.
 Every time he closes his eyes, he sees the pile of clothes with blood in it, his brain paints a broken angel with torn wings in the middle, tortured and violated by the mob.
 He dreams about it, too, every time, if he lets himself fall asleep briefly.
 He dreams about the angel's scream.

-On the fourth day after he came back from the mountains, Dean startles awake from another one of those dreams.
+On the fourth day after he came back from the mountains, Dean starts awake from another one of those dreams.
 He had to watch those men of the city tear open the angel's clothes, pinning him down, distaining him.
 Dean yelled and cried, desperately trying to reach out, to throw those people out, to cover the angel's body, to help him, to save him.
-But in his dream, he was just like a ghost, no one could hear him, no one he could touch.
+But in his dream, he was just like a ghost; no one could hear him, no one he could touch.
 So he had to stand there in his dream, just watching it happen, watching the angel scream with rage and pain, watching him struggle but his hands were locked together by the cuffs, his legs getting roughly opened apart.
 Dean feels his heart bleeding worse than the wounds on the angel's body, squeezing so hard he can't breathe.
-That's when he startles awake, finding himself falling asleep on the dining room table.
+That's when he starts awake, finding himself falling asleep on the dining room table.
 He's panting heavily, gulping for air.

 Dean steps out of the house, breathing deep, trying to calm his frantically beating heart.

 The cool air of the deep night helps with the burning pain in his chest.

 *It's just a dream.
-It's just a dream.* He tries to sooth his own restless mind.
-But even he knows it's a too thin hope.
+It's just a dream.* He tries to soothe his own restless mind.
+But even he knows it's too thin a hope, knowing what had happened to all the other angels before him.

 He looks up at the night sky, staring at the blinking stars, tired and desperate. *Where are you, angel?
 How can I save you?*

-That's when he notices someone move at the front of his neighbor's house.
+That's when he notices someone moving at the front of his neighbor's house.
 Someone talking.

-It's odd hour to have visitors come and go.
+It's an odd hour to have visitors come and go.

 Dean sneaks over to stay in the shadow between the houses.

-Arthur walks out of Martin's place, tugging and smoothening his cloth.
+Arthur walks out of Martin's place, tugging and smoothing his clothes.
 His belt is untied, hanging loosely around his waist.
 He leaves a handful of coins in Martin's palm, saying, "You're making it a damn good business, Martin.
 How much are you earning these days, with that little feathered whore chained down there?"

 Martin chuckles slightly.
 "People are still lining up for him, can you believe that?
-But I get it, everyone loves a little relax, and he's the best one ever, am I right?
+But I get it, everyone loves a little fun, and he's the best one ever, am I right?
 But you know what's the best part for me?
 I get to use him whenever I want."
 He laughs shamelessly.

 "Let me guess, you'll take him all for yourself for the whole night, once I'm gone?"
-Arthur is about outside to the road now.
+Arthur is about outside the threshold onto the road now.
 Dean hides deeper into the shadow, teeth gritting so tight that they might break.

 "Nah, think I had enough of him for a week, maybe I'll go to Leah's.
 Her husband is at Jane's tonight."

 "Well, have a good night.
-I'll come by when I feel like again.
+I'll come by when I feel like it again.
 Which, you know, could just be tomorrow."

 "Any time, as long as he's not occupied."
 Martin shakes his hand and moves back into his house.